bgerstle/Scout/README.md

 }
 ```

-These `<func>WasCalled`  flags and `var` stubs are duplicated in every single mock you write.
+These `<func>WasCalled`  flags and `var` stubs are essentially duplicated in every single mock you write.
 If you need to throw an exception, invoke a completion block, or anything more complicated, your mocks get even more convoluted.
 Making matters worse, none of this "mock functionality" is easy to reuse in your tests.

 Scout aims to remove all of this boilerplate, and in doing so, make tests easier to both read and write.
 This is done using a declarative, functional, and dynamic API for creating and configuring mocks.